vaibhav0725/phonedirec/README.md

 - Inspired by basic file handling and data management concepts in C++.
 - Thanks to the C++ community for resources and support.

 ---

-## Screenshots (Optional)

-If you want to add screenshots of your program in action, you can include them here.

----